Tunnels and cold frames can only get you so far.

 Similar in effect to the method described above, you’ll be using heating cables to warm up a planting bed instead of manure or compost, placing them underneath your top layer of soil.

 To install electric cables, lay down landscape fabric at the base of the frame.
 Attach the heating cables using string, twist ties, or wire.
 Follow the manufacturer’s directions for spacing, though about two or three inches is typical.
 Don’t cross any wires.

 Add an inch-thick layer of sand and lightly water it.
 Now, add your top layer of garden soil.

-They carry various lengths, including this 48-foot length of soil heating cable that would be perfect for warming up a larger raised bed.
+This 48-foot length of soil heating cable that would be perfect for warming up a larger raised bed.

 Heat Things Up with a Hotbed

 Old Man Winter, we’ve outsmarted you again!
 I’m going to enjoy fresh veggies in the winter and there’s nothing you can do to stop me!
 I mean, please don’t take that as a dare, though…

 In all seriousness, you have to love a gardening solution that is so simple and so effective.
 You’ll never look at a pile of manure in the same way again!

 What do you plan to grow in your hotbed?
 Give us all the details in the comment section below.